BidsmithNYC

 Can I trust the AI-generated RFQ / narrative without reading it?

 No. Always read every section before approving.
-The AI is honest about facts it doesn't know (it inserts "[ORIGINATOR: SUPPLY THIS]" placeholders rather than guessing), but boilerplate clauses and tone may need editing for your specific situation.
+The AI is honest about facts it doesn't know (it inserts "[AGENCY: SUPPLY THIS]" placeholders rather than guessing), but boilerplate clauses and tone may need editing for your specific situation.

 What happens to my uploaded PDFs?